bookingactivities/booking-activities/readme.txt

 * Tweak - Display user names in user selectbox as a fallback (in backend booking list filter)
 * Tweak - Fallback to WooCommerce user data to display in user selectbox (in backend booking list filter)
 * Tweak - Display WC cart form as block instead of flex with Elementor
+* Tweak - Display Pack tooltip is now displayed on unavailable events on mouseover
 * Fix - Booking numbers not updated on events after changing booking quantity (needed a page reload)
 * Fix - Tooltip disappeared after updating a booking
 * Fix - Couldn't bind the same product to different activities in Calendar field, Action tab